This page includes information for registered training organisations (RTOs) who provide workplace learning to secondary school students.

 Practical placements are undertaken by students in post-secondary vocational education and training (VET) courses and are intended to develop job-related skills in the area of the particular post-secondary course.
 They vary widely in duration and content from course to course, although the minimum requirements are set out in the Practical Placement Guidelines:

-These guidelines are to assist Registered Training Organisations (RTOs) and employers to meet their obligations with respect to arranging practical placement for students of technical and further education.
+These guidelines are to assist Registered Training Organisations (RTO) and employers to meet their obligations with respect to arranging practical placement for students of technical and further education.